0-knight/repo-on-arbitrum/README.md

 On-chain, the mechanism is straightforward:

-* Treasury tokens transfer from **borrower wallet → lender wallet**
+- Treasury tokens transfer from **borrower wallet → lender wallet**
-* a smart contract records the **repurchase obligation**
+- a smart contract records the **repurchase obligation**
-* maturity date and repo rate are encoded on-chain
+- maturity date and repo rate are encoded on-chain

 This maps directly to the legal structure of traditional repo markets.

 ---

-# Haircuts and Collateralization
+## Haircuts and Collateralization

 Every repo transaction includes a **haircut** — the difference between the value of collateral and the cash borrowed.

-Haircuts protect the lender from price volatility in the underlying securities.
+Haircuts protect the lender from price volatility in the underlying Treasuries.

 Example:

 Collateral value: $102M in Treasuries
 Cash borrowed: $100M
 Haircut: 2%

-Treasury repo markets typically use **very small haircuts** because government securities are considered extremely low risk and highly liquid.
+Treasury repo markets typically use **very small haircuts** because Treasuries are considered extremely low risk and highly liquid.

 Our protocol supports configurable haircuts based on:

-* collateral type (T-bills, notes, bonds)
+- collateral type (T-bills, notes, bonds)
-* maturity profile
+- maturity profile
-* market conditions
+- market conditions

 This allows repo transactions to reflect real-world Treasury financing practices.

 ---

-# Rehypothecation via Title Transfer
+## Rehypothecation via Title Transfer

-One of the most important characteristics of repo markets is that the lender receives **full title to the collateral securities**.
+One of the most important characteristics of repo markets is that the lender receives **full title to the Treasury collateral**.

-Because of this, those securities can be used again in another repo transaction.
+Because of this, those Treasuries can be used again in another repo transaction.

 For example:

 Dealer A pledges $1.02B of Treasuries to Lender B and borrows $1B.
 Lender B can then repo those same Treasuries to Lender C to raise additional cash.

 This reuse of collateral significantly improves **capital efficiency** and enables liquidity to circulate through the financial system.